cse6250/SepsisPrediction/README.md

 This is the final project of the CSE6250.
 We mainly use the MIMIC-III data to predict the sepsis.

 ## ML model:
-Please put the data at the same level with data/
+Please put the code named mimic_ml.py at the same level with data/

 Currently, the arguments are fixed as: traindata = pd.read_csv('data/sepsis/train_cleaned_pivoted_vital.csv')